-Feed: Good nutrition is one of the best ways to keep your flock warm.
+Good nutrition is one of the best ways to keep your flock warm.
 Providing a complete feed such as our Classic Grind Poultry Layer feed will produce heat of digestion as the feed is broken down.
-This can be further supplemented by the addition of scratch grains, which is a mixture of wheat, corn, and oats.
-This also aids in producing heat of digestion.
+This heat of digestion can be further supplemented by the addition of our Scratch Feed, which is a mixture of wheat, corn, and oats.
 Some flock owners keep greenhouses in order to provide fresh greens for their birds throughout the winter when fresh forage is scarce.
-Treats such as Grubblies, which are dried black soldier fly larvae, can also be provided as an additional energy source.
+Some of our customers prefer to soak, sprout, or ferment our Unmilled Classic Layer feed to offer this variety.
+Treats such as Chicken Dance Grubs, which are dried black soldier fly larvae, can also be provided as an additional energy source.

-Heat sources: There are a variety of opinions regarding heat sources for chickens.
+There are a variety of opinions regarding heat sources for chickens.
 Our general recommendation is to avoid using heat lamps, as going from the warm coop to the frigid outdoors can cause temperature shock and lead to health problems.
-Chicken sweaters, while adorable, are also generally not recommended, as they restrict a bird’s natural movement and can get caught on fencing or other potentially sharp materials and lead to other risks.
-Poultry are better off if allowed to gradually adjust to temperature changes throughout the season.
-Following the aforementioned steps is sufficient for protecting your flock from harsh weather conditions.
+Chicken sweaters, while adorable, are also generally not recommended, as they restrict a bird's natural movement and can get caught on fencing or other potentially sharp materials and lead to other risks.
+Poultry are better-off if allowed to gradually adjust to temperature changes throughout the season.

-For more detailed questions or concerns, please call our Sales Team at 540-469-0694 and they would be glad to assist you!
+For more detailed questions or concerns, please call our Customer Care team at 888-699-7088 or drop us a line and they would be glad to assist you!